Vince Coleman (baseball)

-for the Chicago White Sox during the 2015 season.

-He was hired by the San Francisco Giants in 2017 as a minor-league baserunning and outfield coach.

-Early years
+Early life and amateur career

-Coleman attended William M. Raines High School in Jacksonville, Florida, and then Florida A&M University in Tallahassee.
+Coleman graduated from William M. Raines High School in Jacksonville, Florida, then attended Florida A&M University in Tallahassee.
 In 1981, he set the all-time single-season stolen base record at Florida A&M, with seven steals in a single game and 65 steals in a season.
 He led NCAA Division I that year in both total steals and stolen base percentage.

 While at Florida A&M, Coleman was also a kicker and punter on the Florida A&M Rattlers football team, where he followed in the footsteps of his cousin, Greg Coleman, who was also a punter at Florida A&M in the 1970s and went on to a 12-year career in the National Football League.
 Vince Coleman was a member of the Rattlers team that won the 1978 NCAA Division I-AA Football Championship Game.
 He was named to the all-conference team in both 1980 and 1981 and kicked a game-winning 34-yard field goal in an unlikely 16–13 Rattlers win over the Division I-A Miami Hurricanes in 1979.

-Coleman signed as a free agent with the Washington Redskins in 1982 but quit after a week of training camp because the team wanted to convert him into a wide receiver.
+Coleman signed as a free agent with the Washington Redskins in 1982, but quit after a week of training camp because the team wanted to convert him into a wide receiver.

+Professional playing career

+St. Louis Cardinals

-Coleman chose to pursue a baseball career when he was drafted in the 10th round of the 1982 Major League Baseball draft by the St. Louis Cardinals.
-He stole 145 bases in a single season with the Macon Redbirds of the South Atlantic League in 1983; Coleman did so despite missing a month of the season with a broken hand.
+Coleman was drafted in the 10th round of the 1982 Major League Baseball draft by the St. Louis Cardinals.
+He stole 145 bases in 1983 with the Macon Redbirds of the South Atlantic League, doing so despite missing a month of the season with a broken hand.
 He further demonstrated his speed and base-stealing ability with 101 steals for the Louisville Redbirds of the American Association in 1984, before being called up to the majors.

-Major League Baseball career

-St. Louis Cardinals